 How Does a DUI Affect Naturalization?

 An applicant for naturalization must show good moral character for at least the five-year period preceding the application.
 A DUI conviction during this period will be considered a serious negative factor in determining good moral character.
-If the applicant is still serving probation at the time of the naturalization exam and interview, the examining officer will typically delay or even deny the application.
+Even after attending a DUI treatment program or DUI risk education classes, if the applicant is still serving probation at the time of the naturalization exam and interview, the examining officer will typically delay or even deny the application.